nickkro25/cse112_team15/README.md

 ## Next Steps

-To view documentation for the app, visit [here]( https://anshul-birla.github.io/PomoDoc/)
+To view the code documentation for the app, visit [here]( https://anshul-birla.github.io/PomoDoc/)

+To view the standard documentation for the app (meeting notes, ADRS, etc), visit [here]( https://github.com/nickkro25/cse112_team15_docs)

 To get started contributing, visit the [How to Contribute]( https://github.com/nickkro25/cse112_team15/wiki/How-to-Contribute) in the wiki